School of Accountancy

 The School of Accountancy within the Shidler College of Business offers the Bachelor of Business Administration (BBA) with a major in accounting (ACC) and the Master of Accounting (MAcc) degrees.
 The undergraduate accounting program provides students with the knowledge and skills forming an educational foundation for entry into a wide range of accounting-related careers and enables students to pursue graduate or advanced professional education.
 The MAcc program provides advanced accounting education with optional concentrations in taxation, financial reporting and assurance, and data analytics.
 Students receive the education necessary for students to pursue leading positions in public practice, business, not-for-profit organizations, government, and related fields.

-An accounting background will provide a competitive edge for those aspiring to excel in accounting-related careers.
+An accounting background will provide a competitive edge for those aspiring to excel in business-related careers.
 Some students study accounting even if their primary interest resides in another business area because an accounting education enables them to have valuable knowledge and skills for easy entry into a wide variety businesses.

 We are an academic community with the Shidler College of Business, whose mission is: